 Civil Parking Enforcement FAQs

-Civil Parking Enforcement (CPE) means that the responsibility for enforcing the majority of on-street parking restrictions is the responsibility of the local authority rather than the police.
-CPE will apply throughout Torfaen from Monday 01 July 2019 to on-street parking restrictions, as well as some of the council’s off-street car parks in Pontypool.
+Civil Parking Enforcement (CPE) started in Torfaen on Monday 01 July 2019 in regards to on-street parking restrictions, as well as some of the council’s off-street car parks in Pontypool.

 The main benefits of CPE are: